Why Mercy Health serves rural areas, like Irvine, KY

 Matt was only in the hospital for two weeks instead of a few months, and, he is on his way to a full recovery.
 He is back at his university and spending one weekend a month in training with his Army Reserve unit.
 After college, he will fulfill his lifelong dream—serving his country with a career in the United States Army.

 When you donate to Mercy Health through our Foundation, you become part of something larger than yourself, something that will help your family, friends and neighbors live better and healthier lives and provide life-altering outreach to the poor and vulnerable in your community.
-If you are interested in donating to the Foundation, click here.
+Visit the Mercy Health Foundation website to learn how you can donate to the Foundation.